TULiberalArts/Philosophy/pages/undergradaute.md

 [Temple tuition calculator](https://bursar.temple.edu/tuition-and-fees/tuition-rates)

 ## Financial Aid and Scholarships
-At Temple, we believe that students from all walks of life should have access to a college education.
+At Temple, we believe that students from all walks of life should have access to an outstanding college education.
 If you need help paying for your education, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
 About 60% of first-year Temple students receive need-based financial aid, and the average first-year financial aid package is about $15,000.
 Eligible students receive financial assistance from federal, state, private and university sources.
 Explore your financial aid options and apply early to make your college education an affordable experience.

 [Student financial services](https://sfs.temple.edu/financial-aid-types)

 ## Undergraduate Admissions
 Are you ready to apply?
 [Submit your application online](http://admissions.temple.edu/apply).

+### Academic Offerings
+- [BA in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/)
+- [Minor in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/minor-philosophy/)
+- [Certificate in Ethics](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/certificate-ethics/)
+- [BA in Philosophy with a Pre-Law Emphasis](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/#academicplanstext)

-## Temple Admissions Deadlines
+### Temple Admissions Deadlines
 - **February 1**: Freshman Application Deadline for Fall Semester
 - **March 1**: FAFSA Financial Aid Application Deadline
 - **November 1**: Transfer Deadline for Spring Semester
 - **June 1**: Transfer Deadline for Fall Semester

-## Academic Offerings

-- [BA in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/)
-- [Minor in Philosophy](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/minor-philosophy/)
-- [Certificate in Ethics](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/certificate-ethics/)
-- [BA in Philosophy with a Pre-Law Emphasis](http://bulletin.temple.edu/undergraduate/liberal-arts/philosophy/ba-philosophy/#academicplanstext)